vmware-archive/healthcheck/README.md

  - Supports asynchronous checks, which run in a background goroutine at a fixed interval.
 These are useful for expensive checks that you don't want to add latency to the liveness and readiness endpoints.

- - Supports edge-triggered checks which can be useful for batch-style workloads.
-These are useful when you want to mark a particular task as failed and clean up by restarting.

  - Includes a small library of generically useful checks for validating upstream DNS, TCP, and HTTP dependencies as well as checking basic health of the Go runtime.

 ## Usage